wellcode-ai/nuts/README.md

 # Nuts

-The best curl ever THE CRL THE ONE
+The best curl ever THE CRL THE ONE BIGGEST ONE

 ### From Releases